 Since he wasn’t moving I had to check to see if he was alive.
 As I considered my options I imagined the morning news “Woman beaked or clawed to death while attempting to rescue a downed hawk!”

-I quickly did some research.
-On the garage window there were tiny feathers like the ones on the head of this bird; so that pretty clearly told the “what happened” part of his dilemma.
+I quickly did some detective work and found on the garage window tiny feathers like the ones on the head of this bird; so that pretty clearly told the “what happened” part of his dilemma.

 Next I had to find out who treats injured hawks.
 After calling a local vet I found out that because the hawk was a raptor he had to be taken to the local raptor center for help.
 I called the Raptor Center and was delighted to hear that they were about 30 miles up the highway from me, instead of in another state!